Archan6el/NSA-Codebreaker-2024-Writeup/Task2.md

 done
 ```

 In the script, I mounted everything in `/mnt/task2pool`.
-If we go there and run `ls`, we see:
+If we go there and run `ls`, we see 20 snapshot directories, which makes sense since there are 20 `logseq` files:

 ![image](https://github.com/user-attachments/assets/228fe1bf-d9f6-412d-aae6-e6a79fcaf53f)